wnkz/monoglow.nvim/README.md

 # MonoGlow

-A dark, mostly monochrome colorscheme with a touch of glowing
+A dark, mostly monochrome colorscheme with a touch of glowing.
+In simpler terms, it's like [lackluster](https://github.com/slugbyte/lackluster.nvim) and [darkvoid](https://github.com/Aliqyan-21/darkvoid.nvim) had a baby.

 ## ✨ Features